-Ōhi‘a rust, also called guava rust in Brazil, myrtle rust, or Puccinia rust (Austropuccinia psidii (G. Winter) Beenken), formerly Puccinia psidii Winter) is a rust apparently native to parts of the American tropics.
-Rusts are a group of pathogenic fungi within the order Pucciniales. Ōhi‘a rust was first described on guava (Psidium pomiferum) in Brazil in 1884 (Loope and La Rosa 2008).
+Ōhi‘a rust, also called myrtle rust, guava rust in Brazil, or Puccinia rust (Austropuccinia psidii (G. Winter) Beenken), formerly Puccinia psidii Winter) is a rust apparently native to parts of the American tropics.
+It was first described on guava (Psidium pomiferum) in Brazil in 1884 (Loope and La Rosa 2008).
 Austropuccinia psidii is unusual among rusts in having a wide host range, which is believed, so far, to include all the species in the family Myrtaceae.
 More than 450 species have been identified as hosts (Stewart et al. 2018).
 The full host range of A. psidii is unknown (Loope 2009).

 Austropuccinia psidii was discovered in Hawai‘i during spring 2005, when authorities were alerted to an infected native ‘ōhi‘a (Metrosideros polymorpha) tree.
 The rust spread rapidly — by August 2005 it had been found throughout the main Hawaiian Islands (Loope and La Rosa 2008).
 The rust has infected six native plant species and at least 24 non-native species (Anderson 2012).
 The endangered endemic plant Eugenia koolauensis has been devastated; it is now reproducing only in nurseries where it can be treated for the fungus (J. B. Friday).
 Also attacked is the non-endangered indigenous species Eugenia reinwardtiana (Loope 2009).